Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 By 1895 the Goulue was no longer entering the Moulin Rouge except as a paying customer.
 Her career there had come to an end.
 Although she was no longer the Moulin Rouge’s star turn, La Goulue still danced.

-She rented a fairground hut close to the Moulin Rouge to perform a belly dance which also featured her trade mark high chahut kick.
+She rented a fairground hut close to the Moulin Rouge to perform a belly dance which also featured her trade mark high-kick.
 She asked her friend Henri de Toulouse-Lautrec to decorate the outside of the structure.

 Lautrec’s advertising for La Goulue

-Lautrec, as we have seen, was by now famous and it says much for his loyalty and conscience that he was willing to devote time and energy to develop and execute a series of essentially advertising/decorative panels for a fairground hut.
-He knew that these would be open to the ravages of the weather and be in close proximity to the fairground public.
+Lautrec was by now famous and it says much for his loyalty that he was willing to devote time and energy to develop and execute a series of essentially advertising/decorative panels for a fairground hut.
+He knew that these would be open to the ravages of the weather and be exposed to the public.

 Lautrec was used to seeing prints of his posters displayed in the streets of Paris but the Goulue panels were original works.

-He was probably aware that his fame as an artist had much to do with the image of the Goulue and her prowess as a dancer.
+He was perhaps aware that his fame as an artist had much to do with the image of the Goulue and her prowess as a dancer.
 Their fame went together.
-To his credit it looks like Lautrec’s conscience would not allow him to meanly drop her once the tide of her career was on the turn.
+To his credit it looks like Lautrec’s conscience would not allow him to meanly drop her once the tide of her fortune was on the turn.

 The result is the lively and humorous Goulue’s Fairground Hut Decorations which can be seen at the Orsay Museum in Paris.